PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems: Experiments

 \textbf{Qualitative Comparison:} Figure \ref{fig:2_channel} presents a visual comparison of a randomly selected 24-hour prediction window for load and price that has been generated by PowerMamba and TimeMachine.
 Although both models are able to accurately depict load and price patterns, PowerMamba exhibits superior alignment, especially around peaks and troughs.
 PowerMamba performs better in price prediction, where there are usually larger deviations from the ground truth, by capturing more of the peak variations and remaining closer to the actual values.
 On the other hand, TimeMachine captures fewer variations and experiences difficulties in following the ground truth, particularly at critical points.

 \textbf{Impact of context window size:} In this part, we investigate the influence of varying context window sizes to determine the extent to which increased contextual information affects model performance and to assess the models' ability to effectively utilize this information.
 As shown in Figure \ref{fig:context_size}, the MSE of both models decreases by increasing the context window size, which demonstrates the effectiveness of Mamba-based architecture's in managing long-range dependencies.
 However, PowerMamba shows a greater ability to use extended context by consistently improving as the look-back window increases.
+Additional experiments and supporting analyses on multiple aspects of the model are provided in the Appendix.